 Foot pain is a common problem with a wide range of possible causes.
-If it is severe or persistent, you should see your GP.
+You should see your GP if it is severe or persistent.

 This page summarises the main possible causes of pain in the foot, toes or heel (heel pain is covered in more detail separately).

-The below information focuses on foot pain caused by an underlying health condition or problem with the foot.
-It aims to give you an idea as to what the problem might be but shouldn't be used for self-diagnosis.
-Always see your GP for a proper diagnosis and treatment advice.
+The information below focuses on foot pain caused by an underlying health condition or problem with the foot.
+It aims to give you an idea as to what the problem might be, but shouldn't be used for self-diagnosis.
+Always see your GP or a podiatrist (a specialist in diagnosing and treating foot problems) for proper diagnosis and treatment advice.

 Common causes of foot pain

 An example of a sprain may be pain and swelling at the base of the big toe caused by spraining the ligaments around the big toe joint.
-This condition is known as turf toe and is commonly seen in dancers and footballers who play on artificial turf.
+This condition, known as "turf toe", is often seen in dancers and footballers who play on artificial turf.

 Gout is a type of arthritis caused by a build-up of uric acid (a waste product) in the body.
 Crystals of uric acid can form in the joint of your big toe, causing severe pain and inflammation even when you're resting.

-Usually, gout affects the joint of the big toe first before it affects other joints.
-It can sometimes be hard to tell the difference between gout and a severely inflamed bunion.
+Gout usually affects the joint of the big toe first before affecting other joints.
+It can sometimes be difficult to tell the difference between gout and a severely inflamed bunion.

-A verruca is a growth on the sole of the foot, which can be painful because the weight of your body can force it to grow back into your skin.
+A verruca is a growth on the sole of the foot.
+It can be painful because the weight of your body can force it to grow back into your skin.

-It is fairly easy to spot a verruca.
-It looks like small, flat white circle of skin that often has a black dot (a blood vessel) in the centre.
+Verrucas are fairly easy to identify.
+They look like small, flat white circles of skin that often have a black dot (a blood vessel) in the centre.

 A bunion is a bony swelling at the base of the big toe that can be painful and difficult to walk on.
-It's a common condition, especially among women.
-The big toe points towards the other toes and the big toe joint sticks out, forming the bony lump.
+Bunions are a common foot problem, particularly in women.
+The big toe points towards the other toes and the big toe joint sticks out, forming a bony lump.

-Watch an animation showing how a bunion forms and is treated.
+This animation about bunions shows how a bunion forms and is treated.

 Infected ingrown toenail

-Plantar fasciitis is damage to the tough band of tissue running under the sole of the foot, which causes pain in the heel.
-It's brought on by activity such as jogging or sometimes happens after a gradual wearing down of the foot tissues.
+Plantar fasciitis is damage to the tough band of tissue (fascia) that runs under the sole of the foot, which causes pain in the heel.
+It's often brought on by an activity such as running, or sometimes happens after a gradual wearing down of the foot tissues.